monatemedia/docker-engine-on-linux/README.md

 To use the `gh` CLI, you need to authenticate the user on your local machine.

+Open a GitBash terminal in your projects folder and log into GitHub CLI.

 ```bash
 gh auth login
 ```

-Follow the interactive prompts to log in using your GitHub account.
+Follow the interactive prompts to log in using your GitHub account, using your `PAT` when asked for your `authentication token`.

 ```MarkDown
 What account do you want to log into?
 GitHub.com